 Now let’s look at the other extreme and pretend that right after you took out a loan with only 10% down, you happened to find another 10% ($20,000 in our example) lying around.
 Should you immediately pay down the principal to 20% or does it make sense to chase potentially higher gains elsewhere?
 Keep in mind that removing the PMI with an instant payment is a completely tax-free, guaranteed return on investment.

 First off, making ANY extra payments towards mortgage principal are essentially guaranteed gains at exactly the interest rate of your loan.
 Traditional mortgages calculate interest monthly, so you will almost instantly start saving money on interest by making extra payments towards principal early.
-While your monthly payment won’t go down, more of each payment will go towards interest and the length of the loan will shrink accordingly.
+While your monthly payment won’t go down, more of each payment will go towards the principal and the length of the loan will shrink accordingly.
 That extra $20,000 payment in our example will drop almost 6 years off of the 30 year mortgage and save ~$38,678 in total interest payments over the course of the loan!

 In addition, we will also save the $75 per month in PMI we would have paid over the 68 standard payments it would have required to get up to 20% equity!
 At $900 per year, that’s an additional 4.5% return per year on our $20,000 “investment”!